PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 style="width:4.28392in;height:1.53705in"
 alt="A screenshot of a computer Description automatically generated" />

-## Create a new Lakehouse in the new workspace
+## Create a new Fabric lakehouse in the new workspace

-Inside the new workspace you just created, create a new Lakehouse named **SalesDataLakehouse**.
+Inside the new workspace, it is time to create a new lakehouse named **SalesDataLakehouse**.
 Start by dropping down the **+ New** menu button and select **More options**.